lxc86739795/lxc86739795.github.io/index.md

 ---
 ## Recent News
+- June, 2022, our paper, "Part-level Action Parsing via a Pose-guided Coarse-to-Fine Framework", on IEEE ISCAS 2022 was selected as MSA-TC "**Best Paper Award - Honorable Mention**".
+Thanks to our collaborators!
+- June, 2022, we are organizing **The 3rd International Workshop On Human-Centric Multimedia Analysis (HUMA)** with ACM Multimedia 2022.
+Paper submission due: 10 August 2022.
+[Website](https://hcma2022.github.io/)
 - March, 2022, the [Gait3D dataset](https://gait3d.github.io/) and the [code](https://github.com/Gait3D/Gait3D-Benchmark) in our CVPR 2022 paper are now released!
 Any research can obtain the dataset by signing an agreement.
 - March, 2022, we are organizing **The 1st International Workshop on 3D Multimedia Analytics, Search and Generation (3DMM)** in conjunction with IEEE ICME 2022.
 Paper submission due is extended to **27 March 2022**.
 Welcome submissions!
 [Website](https://3dmm-icme2022.github.io/)
 - March, 2022, one paper on **3D gait recognition and a new benchmark Gait3D** was accepted by **CVPR 2022**.
 Congrats to my intern Jinkai Zheng and thanks to our collaborators!
 The paper and the new dataset will be released soon.